Radk6/MC-Optimization-Guide/java-n-stuff/java-things.md

 # Additional notes

-If you're on a version which supports Java 21 and your PC has at least 16 GB of RAM, I'd recommend Adoptium JDK 21 with these args:
+If you're on a version which supports Java 21 (or newer) and your PC has at least 16 GB of RAM, I'd recommend Adoptium JDK 21 with these args:

 ``
 -XX:+UseZGC -XX:+ZGenerational